andresribeiro/ciara-docs/proxy.md

 ```
 :::

-If you provide a custom caddyfile, any other proxy property, like `domains`, will be ignored.
+If you provide a custom Caddyfile, any other proxy property, like `domains`, will be ignored.
 You will need to configure these properties directly within your custom Caddyfile.

 ## Updating Proxy Configuration